Art Installations

 Experimenta el Puente de la Alegría

-Experimenta el Puente de la Alegría (Bridge of Joy), una instalación de arte público que trae esculturas grandes y alegres a Charlestown.
+Experimente el Puente de la Alegría (Bridge of Joy), una instalación de arte público que trae grandes y alegres esculturas a Charlestown.

-Este proyecto es presentado por Navy Yard Garden & Art, con el generoso apoyo de patrocinadores comunitarios y socios cívicos.
+Este proyecto es presentado por Navy Yard Garden & Art, con el generoso apoyo de patrocinadores comunitarios, colaboradores cívicos y fondos de subvención de la Oficina de Arte y Cultura de la Alcaldía de la Ciudad de Boston.

 🌐 English version of this page here